 - the product was not intended for offering, sale or for other commercial distribution;

 - at the time when the product was released for circulation the level of the scientific and technological development had not reached the level to allow to discover the deficiency or defect;

-A provider of services shall not be liable, if he or she proves that:
+A provider of services may not be liable, if he or she proves that:

 - taking into account the relevant circumstances, there is a reason to believe that the defect, which caused the loss appeared after provision of the service;

 - the level of scientific and technological development at the time, when the services were provided, was not so high as to enable the deficiency to be discovered;